honey-comb/scripts/README.md

 - forms - dont change
 - optionLabelList - dont change
 - models - list of models which will be generated.
 There always must be a model to generate a service. (database table must exist)
    - default - 1 means it will be used for controller and resositry to auto generate default model
    - modelName better must be the same as `serviceName`
    - respository - dont change
    - use - if `multiLanguage` is set to 1 then write `translations` option otherwise leave empty array `"use":[]` you can add multiple models if you want.
 But they cannot be `default:1`.

 - actions - is related to admin `ACL`.
 Here listed all needed actions.
 You can add additional actions if you need.

-- run `php artisan hc-make:service` it will generated files from given configuration (looks for .json files).
-It generates 1 file per run and add `.done` extension after success.